Estimating Economic Models with Testable Assumptions: Theory and Applications: A Theory of Identification and Hypothesis Testing

-and $m_j(s^*)\in \mathbb{R}_+$.
-See (\ref{eq: defiers measure}) \end{definition} We want the relaxation measure to be well-behaved such that when we push the deviation to infinity, we can generate any distribution of outcome in $\mathcal{F}$.
+and $m_j(s^*)<\infty$.
+See (\ref{eq: defiers measure}) and (\ref{eq: Roy model, efficiency loss}) for illustrations. \end{definition} We want the relaxation measure to be well-behaved such that when we push the deviation to infinity, we can generate any distributions in $\mathcal{F}$.
 The well-behaved condition ensures that there exists a structure in $\cap_{l\ne j}A_l$ that can achieve the minimal measure.
 This is essential for the construction of a extension using $m_j$.
-See proposition \ref{prop: m^{MD} is not well behaved if use full independence} for examples of not well behaved measures.
+See Proposition \ref{prop: m^{MD} is not well behaved if use full independence} for examples of ill-behaved measures.
 Now I construct the minimal deviation extension $\tilde{A}$.

-The motivation to use the relaxation measure is different from the robust control approach in macroeconomic literature (see \citet{hansen2006robust} and \citet{hansen2007recursive}).
-In macroeconomic literature, researchers use robust control to avoid the mis-specification issue in their baseline model.
-The Robust control approach aims to accommodate local perturbations to the baseline model rather than to solve the refutability of the baseline model.\footnote{The perturbation is usually measured by relative entropy in macroeconomic literature.} It may hold that the baseline model is not refutable by any data distribution.